“Congratulations Terri”? “Is that what you want it to say? Is that Terri with an “i” or a “y”?”

 I once asked my Mom why she felt the need to complicate my life like that and she said, “Because I wanted you to have both a formal name and a nickname.”
 I thought that was really stupid.
 Yet, I went and did the exact same thing to my daughter.
 Funny how perspective changes.

 Given all that, the spelling of my name on this cake was pretty important because I was rewarding myself.
 I was celebrating my victory of having made it an entire 2 months without smoking a cigarette!
 Hell, there was a time when I didn’t think I could have made it a one day, much less 60!
 And I had read that rewarding yourself regularly was a good motivational tactic.
 And naturally, buying myself a celebration cake seemed like the perfect reward and motivator because well, like I said, I love cake!
+And this Chocolate Italian Sponge Cake is one of my faves!

 And cake is the ultimate symbol of celebration, is it not?